 Getting around NYC is especially important when you’re considering where to live as a resident or where to stay on your vacation.
-A temporary NYC rental can have everything you want, amenity-wise.
-However, it can still be 2 miles from the nearest subway!
+A temporary NYC rental can have all the amenities you want, but you may find that it is 2 miles from the nearest subway!
 Before you get into that situation, here’s the ultimate guide to transportation in New York City.

 Your NYC Transportation Options on Land

 Let’s say you’re on your way to check out the local museums on the East Side of Manhattan or on your way to a dinner reservation over on the West Side.
 To get there, you can choose from various modes of transportation by land.

 The NYC subway system isn’t as difficult to understand as you think as long as you know the difference between the local and express trains.
 More importantly, always have a copy of the subway map in hand.
 Keep in mind, too, that construction is frequent and can lead to delays and/or service changes.
 You can always check the MTA website for more information on planned work and subway updates.